nbeversl/urtext_docs/README.md

 # About This Documentation

+This is a documentation of Urtext, written in Urtext.
+If you're reading it as a `README.MD` (on Github, etc.), it was compiled from the text files in this repository.
+Clone or download the respository to use it as both a reference and an example project.

 This documentation is in active development.
 It may be incomplete or behind features and functionality of Urtext.
-The documentation is a versioned-controlled Urtext project kept in a public repository at https://github.com/nbeversl/urtext-docs.
 Edits and revisions are encouraged in the form of issues and pull requests (https://github.com/nbeversl/urtext-docs/pulls, https://github.com/nbeversl/urtext-docs/issues).

 Many of the examples rely on syntax, formatting, and highlighting, which is stripped out in export to Markdown.
-In export (README.MD) these are replaced with linked screenshots as necessary (see [Linking to Files and Other Resources](#linking-to-files-and-other-resources) and [Exporting](#exporting))
+Where necessary these are replaced with linked screenshots as necessary (see [Linking to Files and Other Resources](#linking-to-files-and-other-resources) and [Exporting](#exporting))

+Inside an Urtext implementation, such as the Sublime Text with the Urtext package, you can navigate the project directly.
+Most of the key commands utilize Control-Shift as the modifier.
+- Control-Shift-/ to follow any link
+- Control-Shift-h at any time to return to this "home" node.

 # About Urtext
 ## Description